Skip to main content

 New Mexico

-New Mexico is one of the twelve states that utilize pure comparative negligence.
+New Mexico is one of the eleven states that utilize pure comparative negligence.
 This means that even if the injured party shares fault or contributes to their injuries, they are not barred from recovering damages.
-The percentage of fault on behalf of the injured party is used to proportionately reduce their damages.
+The percentage of fault on behalf of the injured party is used to reduce their damages proportionately.

 Applicable Law: Scott v.
 Rizzo, 634 P.2d 1234 (1981).